-More worries about the net
+More worries about the ’net

 Well, at the risk once again of sounding like a Luddite and a paranoiac, we grow ever more wary of the unseen presences that follow us around the internet.

-We’ve written several times about our discomfort with looking at something on the net, then seeing an ad for that product on other websites we visit.
+We’ve written several times about our discomfort with looking at something on the ‘net, then seeing an ad for that product on other websites we visit.
 It is obvious — and web giants like Google, Yahoo, Facebook and Twitter admit it — that someone is tracking our movements online.

-Whatever the final result of all the investigations into the meddling of Russians in the 2016 election, one thing is clear: The country needs to come up with a defense that keeps hostile actors from influencing our voting process.
+One thing is clear: The country needs to come up with a defense that keeps hostile actors from influencing our voting process.

 Russian actions in the 2016 election should be a wake-up call to our nation.
 No matter what our political leanings are, all of us should want assurances our elections are free of outside interference.